-Our operating management and management reporting is prepared based on our Retail, Asset Management and Wholesale divisions and we disclose business segment information in accordance with this structure.
+Our operating management and management reporting for the year ended March 31, 2021 is prepared based on our Retail, Asset Management and Wholesale divisions and we disclose business segment information in accordance with this structure.
 Our Merchant Banking division is reported as part of our Other segment.
+On April 1, 2021, we created the Investment Management Division which mainly comprises our former Asset Management and Merchant Banking divisions.

 Realized gain on investments in equity securities held for operating purposes, our share of equity in the earnings of affiliates, corporate items and other financial adjustments (including the operating results of our Merchant Banking division) are included as "Other" operating results outside of business segments in our segment information.
 Unrealized gain (loss) on investments in equity securities held for operating purposes is classified as a reconciling item outside of our segment information.
-The following segment information should be read in conjunction with Item 4.B "Business Overview" of this annual report and Note 22 "Segment and geographic information" in our consolidated financial statements included in this annual report.
-The reconciliation of our segment results of operations and consolidated financial statements is provided in Note 22 "Segment and geographic information" in our consolidated financial statements included in this annual report.
+The following segment information should be read in conjunction with Note 22 "Segment and geographic information" in our consolidated financial statements included in this annual report.
+The reconciliation of our segment results of operations and consolidated financial statements included in Note 22 "Segment and geographic information" in our consolidated financial statements included in this annual report.